 Chips & Crackers:

 Lotus Foods – peanut free, tree nut free (with the exception of coconut), and egg free Arare rice crackers (wheat, fish, shellfish, milk, and coconut present in the facility).
 This is an exceptional find because it’s very difficult to find nut free versions of these Japanese rice crackers.
 I love the crunch, the beautiful colors and shapes, and the fact that the crackers are made from whole grain rice.
 My children love the shoyu flavor the most because it’s just like the traditional arare crackers.
 They also have a slightly sweeter flavor and a spicy flavor too.
 Lotus foods also makes a variety of rice and ramen products, I only specifically asked for allergen information about the arare crackers.

 Way Better Snacks – nut-free, gluten free, and allergen friendly tortilla corn chips and crackers.
 They have a new nacho flavored tortilla chip.
 Our family really likes their crackers but we’re unable to find them in our local stores.
+They are available to order online via Amazon.
 I’ve also blogged about Way Better Snacks before in a review.

 Laiki – top 8 allergen free and gluten free rice crackers.
 They’re light and crispy like a delicate woven wheat cracker and won an award at last year’s WFFS event.
 My son who prefers gluten free snacks loves this cracker, and it’s on my shopping list.
 Their social media team is so nice, they even posted an Instagram picture of the exact location and shelf where I can find their crackers at a nearby store.
 That is awesome customer service.
 Also available on Amazon (affiliate)!